glassiddo/ggplot2_guide_for_ai_agents/README.md

 ## Core Principles

-1. **Remove everything that doesn't add information** — no axis titles, no legend titles, no decorative gridlines
+1. **Remove everything that doesn't add information** — no axis titles, no legend titles
 2. **Direct labels vs legend** — use direct labels for line charts with few series (≤8) whenever possible, rather than a legend
 3. **Format all numbers** — never show raw axis numbers without commas, units, or scale
 4. **Prefer simple chart types** — only reach for complex types (Sankey, bump, treemap) when they add clear value